apache/pekko/docs/src/main/paradox/typed/handling-actor-responses-with-scala3.md

 A distinction exists between an actor's public protocol (`Command `) and its internal protocol (`CommandAndResponse`).
 The latter is the union of the public protocol and all the responses the actor should understand.
-This is union is implemented with Scala 3's Union types.
+This union is implemented with Scala 3's Union types.

 **Example:**